yassinebaddi/CS50x-Final-Project/README.md

 Here’s a succinct breakdown of the project files:

-style.css: Defines the visual appearance of each web page. templates/: Contains the HTML documents. edit.html: Modify tasks in the to-do list. error.html: Displays error messages. index.html: The homepage of the application. layout.html: The skeletal structure to maintain DRY principles. login.html: User login page for credentials input. password_change.html: Allows users to change their passwords. register.html: User registration page with username and password confirmation. todo.html: The main interface for managing tasks. app.py: Python code that implements application functionalities. done.db: SQLite database for storing user data and to-do lists. helpers.py: Contains helper functions for user authentication and error checking.

     - [style.css](project/static/styles.css) - CSS file defining the look-and-feel of each web page, i.e., each HTML file
 - ["templates" directory](project/templates) - contains only HTML documents
     - [edit.html](project/templates/edit.html) - web page where users modify their tasks on the To-Do list